DNA Heart Health Test

 A genetic predisposition can possibly ensure that some people are more likely to develop free radicals and therefore oxidative stress.
 In this case, it is especially worth reducing oxidative stress.

 One of the things that can help are the opponents of free radicals, the antioxidants.
 They protect the cells from the harmful effects of oxidative stress.
 Antioxidants can be supplied in a targeted way through nutrition; antioxidant nutrients include vitamins C, E and B2, zinc, selenium and iodine, as well as secondary plant compounds.

 What does the risk of elevated homocysteine levels mean?

 The amino acid homocysteine is produced during breakdown processes in your body.
 A lack of folic acid or vitamin B12, among other things, can disrupt these processes and lead to increased homocysteine levels.
-This in turn can increase the risk of circulatory disorders and atherosclerosis.
+This, in turn, can increase the risk of developing circulatory disorders and atherosclerosis.

 If you are genetically predisposed to this, it can be particularly helpful to help the body break down the amino acid.
 This is mainly achieved by ensuring a sufficient supply of vitamin B12 and folic acid.

 What does inflammation of the heart and blood vessels mean?

 If your blood vessels are inflamed, this could be a consequence of atherosclerosis (also called arteriosclerosis or vascular calcification).
 This leads to a build-up of fat on the side walls of the blood vessels, which disturbs the blood flow and, in the worst case, can lead to a heart attack or stroke.